Get to know us

 GIS INNOVATION COORDINATOR

 Sarah Benčić is a multidisciplinary GIS & Environmental professional with a great eye for cartography, design, & compelling analysis.
-She joined Cribe after completing an undergraduate in Environmental & Biological Sciences, & a post-graduate in GIS Cartographic studies.
-With years of experience in the Silviculture, Forestry, and Energy sectors she's a well rounded interdisciplinary critical thinker with a passion for creating user friendly cartographic products.
+Before joining Cribe Sarah completed an undergraduate in Environmental & Biological Sciences, & a post-graduate in GIS Cartographic studies.
+With years of experience in the Silviculture, Forestry, & Energy sectors she's a well rounded interdisciplinary critical thinker with a passion for creating user friendly cartographic products.

 Sarah loves the Thunder Bay region and is very excited to see positive change & growth in the space of bio-economy; while supporting the existing forest industry members.
 She loves working with our Nextfor partners to configure new tools & datasets to steer our pursuit of geospatial decision-making with our partners in Ontario & around the world.